John the Conqueror: Folk hero

 Zora Neale Hurston and unidentified man 1935 Belle Glade, Florida.
 Hurston documented stories about High John the Conqueror from African-Americans in the Southern United States.

-Sometimes, John is an African prince (son of a king of Congo), said to have ridden a giant crow called "Old Familiar."
+Sometimes, John is an African prince (son of a king of Congo), said to have ridden a giant crow called "Old Familiar".
 He was sold as a slave in the Americas.
 Despite his enslavement, his spirit was never broken.
 He survived in folklore as a reluctant folk hero, a sort of trickster figure, because of the tricks he played to evade those who played tricks on him.
 Joel Chandler Harris's Br'er Rabbit of the Uncle Remus stories is a similar archetype to that of High John the Conqueror, outdoing those who would do him in.
 Zora Neale Hurston wrote of his adventures ("High John de Conquer") in her folklore collection The Sanctified Church.

-In one traditional John the Conqueror story told by Virginia Hamilton, and probably based on "Jean, the Soldier, and Eulalie, the Devil's Daughter", John falls in love with the Devil's daughter.
-The Devil sets John a number of impossible tasks: he must clear sixty acres (25 ha) of land in half a day and then sow it with corn and reap it in the other half a day.
+In one traditional John the Conqueror story told by Virginia Hamilton, and probably based on Jean, the Soldier, and Eulalie, the Devil's Daughter, John falls in love with the Devil's daughter.
+The Devil sets John a number of impossible tasks: he must clear 60 acre of land in half a day and then sow it with corn and reap it in the other half a day.
 The Devil's daughter furnishes John with a magical axe and plow that get these impossible tasks done, but warns John that her father the Devil means to kill him even if he performs them.
 John and the Devil's daughter steal the Devil's own horses; the Devil pursues them, but they escape his clutches by shape-shifting.